AdilElFarissi/nsl-opensim-currency-for-btcpay/README.md

 2. Region Server

 Open "opensim-0.9.3/bin/OpenSim.ini" or "opensim-0.9.3\bin\OpenSim.ini" with a text editor or IDE and scroll down to the  [Economy] section.
-Open "opensim-config\OpenSim.ini.sample" copy/paste and modify what is needed. eg:
+Open "config\OpenSim.ini.sample" copy/paste and modify what is needed. eg:
 <pre>
  [Economy]
   ; Set the economy module name.